aws/eks-anywhere/docs/content/en/docs/osmgmt/artifacts.md

 ### Ubuntu or RHEL OS images for Bare Metal

-EKS Anywhere does not distribute Ubuntu or RHEL OS images.
+Generally speaking, EKS Anywhere does not distribute Ubuntu or RHEL OS images<sup>*</sup>.
 However, see [Building node images]({{< relref "#building-node-images">}}) for information on how to build EKS Anywhere images from those Linux distributions.
 Note: if you utilize your Admin Host to build images, you will need to review the DHCP integration provided by Libvirtd and ensure it is disabled.
 If the Libvirtd DHCP is enabled, the "boots container" will detect a port conflict and terminate.

+<sup>*</sup>Starting from version v0.20.0, EKS Anywhere will distribute Real-time Ubuntu images.
+Refer to the [Ubuntu RTOS]({{< relref "rtos" >}}) documentation to learn more.

 ### Bottlerocket OS images for Bare Metal